 Warning!
 If you share a wall with another classroom, it’s always a good idea to check with those teachers that they didn’t schedule a test on the day you play this vocabulary game.
 Adults can scream and yell with the excitement of the game, just like kids do!

-The always-popular photo scavenger hunt
+Game #2: the always-popular photo scavenger hunt

 I love this activity/game because it gives students a chance to get outside and wander around the campus (if you teach on a university campus), through the school, or just in the neighborhood.
 If your class is online, you can always limit the time to find photos on the internet.
 To keep everyone from just running a google search and grabbing the first image that pops up, tell them that they can only get a point for it if no one else has the same photo.
+You can also require that one of them must be in the photo.

 Here’s how to have photo scavenger hunts as vocabulary games.